First-division/MacOS_Dock_Profile_Builder/README.md

 # MacOS_Dock_Profile_Builder
 > [!WARNING]
-> Do not use without editing txt file!!
+> Do not run the program without editing the `.Text` file **FIRST**!!

+> [!WARNING]
+> Make sure to take a screenshot or take note of how your app dock is configured now, just in case you mess up.

 > [!TIP]
-> When cloning this `repo` you should clone it in your **User** folder or wherever your `terminal` opens up to automatically so you can access this `dock profile switcher app` without having to
+> When cloning this `repo` you should clone it in your **User** folder or wherever your `terminal` opens up automatically so you can access this `dock profile switcher app` without having to

 # macOS install and use:
 This is for those 'MacOS' users who want to change the layout and configuration of their Application Dock bar with different apps by the use of different profiles.
 There are two files required for this program to work: